 Even if a hospital would generally not be liable for an independent contractor doctor's malpractice, a hospital may be held responsible in certain situations.

-If the hospital does not make it clear to a patient that the doctor is not an employee, the patient can sue the hospital for the doctor's malpractice.
+If the hospital does not make it clear to a patient that the doctor is not an employee, the patient may be able to sue the hospital for the doctor's malpractice.
 Hospitals attempt to avoid this problem by informing patients in the admission forms that the doctor is not a hospital employee.

 The situation is different for patients injured in an emergency room.
 Usually, the hospital does not have an opportunity to inform emergency room patients that a doctor is not an employee.
 This means that ER patients can often sue the hospital for a doctor's medical malpractice.
 There are also a few states that say a hospital can be sued for emergency room malpractice regardless of what the patient believed or was told.
-(To learn more, read Nolo's article Medical Malpractice During Emergencies.)
+(Learn more about medical malpractice during emergencies.)

-A number of states hold the hospital responsible if it gives staff privileges to an incompetent or dangerous doctor, even if the doctor is an independent contractor.
-The hospital is also responsible if it should have known that a previously safe doctor had become incompetent or dangerous.
-For example, if a doctor becomes severely addicted to drugs and the hospital management knew about it, or it was so obvious they should have known about it, a patient injured by that doctor can probably sue the hospital.
+A number of states hold the hospital responsible if the facility gives staff privileges to an incompetent or dangerous doctor, even if the doctor is an independent contractor.
+The hospital can also be responsible if it should have known that a previously safe doctor had become incompetent or dangerous.
+For example, if a doctor is abusing alcohol or drugs and the hospital management knew about it, or it was so obvious they should have known about it, a patient injured by that doctor can probably sue the hospital.

 If you're thinking about filing a medical malpractice lawsuit, it's critical to get advice or representation from a lawyer, since this is a complex area of the law, with procedural and legal rules that vary considerably from state to state.